paulzchen/paulzchen.github.io/README.md

 Outside of COVID-19, I investigate how inorganic nanocrystals grow at the atomic level and use that insight to design new nanomaterials for health applications.
 I am passionate about developing new methodological approaches to design materials and technologies that address key health, energy and environmental issues.

 ## Publications
+(updated May 29, 2021)

-22	**Chen, P.Z.**, Clasky, A.J., Gu, F.X.* [Thermodynamic framework elucidating supersaturation throughout nanocrystal growth.](https://arxiv.org/abs/2105.00050) _under review_, preprinted in arXiv.
+22"  "**Chen, P.Z.**, Clasky, A.J., Gu, F.X.* [Thermodynamic framework elucidating supersaturation throughout nanocrystal growth.](https://arxiv.org/abs/2105.00050) _under review_, preprinted in arXiv.

 21	**Chen, P.Z.**, Koopmans, M., Fisman, D.N., Gu, F.X.*
 		Understanding why superspreading drives COVID-19 but not pandemic H1N1. _under review_.